 <meta name="description" content="An award winning web design & digital agency with over 20 years experience delivering user-centric solutions which fulfil your business objectives.">

-As we can see in the screenshot below, the title tag specifies the title of a web page and forms the first line of the search engine results pages (SERP) snippet.
+The screenshot below shows how they look in the SERPs.
+The title tag forms the first line of the SERP snippet.
 The meta description forms the second part of the SERP snippet and should summarise your web page in a few sentences.

 Why are title tags and meta descriptions important for SEO?

-Having a compelling, well written meta title and description is informative for the user and can have a positive impact on the page’s click through rate (CTR).
+Having a compelling, well written title tag and meta description is informative for the user and can have a positive impact on the page’s click through rate (CTR).

 How do I write a good title tag?

 The optimal length for title tags is 60 characters.
-A good title tag will have the most important keywords located towards the beginning, but it is recommended that you don’t fall into keyword stuffing, i.e don’t add too many or any unrelated keywords.
-The most important thing here is to be realistic and to make your meta titles consistent with the content of the page.
+This will ensure it is not cut off on mobile devices.
+A good title tag will have the most important keywords located towards the beginning but it is recommended that you don’t fall into keyword stuffing, i.e. don’t add too many keywords, it must still make sense.
+The most important thing here is to be realistic and to make your titles consistent with the content of the page.

 The title tag does not have to be the same as the page title – you can write a keyword optimised title tag which you might not necessarily want to appear at the top of your page itself.

-For example,we may want to optimise a title tag for Liquid Light with our location:
+For example, we may want to optimise the title tag for Liquid Light with our location:

 <title>Brand Development in Brighton - Liquid Light</title>

-But we’d prefer the page title of our Brand Development page to read simply as ‘Brand Development’.
+But we’d prefer the page title that appears on our Brand Development page to read simply as ‘Brand Development’.

 How do I write a good meta description?